Difference Between l Carnosine and l Carnitine

 There are a few key distinctions between Carnosine and Carnitine that distinguish one from another:

-• Functions and Physiological Roles: Though both compounds play a part in cellular processes, their functions differ considerably.
-Carnosine is best known for its antioxidant properties and buffering effect on pH levels – as well as potential benefits on muscle performance, recovery, and brain health.
-Meanwhile, Carnitine plays an essential part in energy metabolism by helping transport fatty acids into mitochondria for energy production, making an impactful statement about exercise performance, recovery, and cardiovascular well-being.
+- Functions and Physiological Roles: Though both compounds play a part in cellular processes, their functions differ considerably.
+Carnosine is best-known for its antioxidant properties and buffering effect on pH levels – as well as potential benefits on muscle performance, recovery, brain health.
+Meanwhile Carnitine plays an essential part in energy metabolism by helping transport fatty acids into mitochondria for energy production, making an impactful statement about exercise performance, recovery and cardiovascular wellbeing.

-• Mechanism of Action: Carnosine interacts mainly with proteins to act as a pH buffer and maintain cellular pH balance, and also possesses antioxidant properties.
-Conversely, Carnitine facilitates the transport of fatty acids into mitochondria for energy production purposes as well as metabolic pathways involved in fat utilization.
+- Mechanism of Action: Carnosine interacts mainly with proteins to act as a pH buffer and maintain cellular pH balance, and also possess antioxidant properties.
+Conversely, Carnitine facilitates transport of fatty acids into mitochondria for energy production purposes as well as metabolic pathways involved in fat utilization.

 What Are the Side Effects of Carnosine?